Camlytics use case: calculate car speed

 You can find the same calculator on a separate page for your convenience.

-If you have a pre-recorded video footage or you have a regular traffic IP camera and you need speed detection ASAP, Camlytics is a very simple and a very budget solution.
+If you have a pre-recorded video footage or you have a regular traffic IP camera and you need speed detection ASAP, Camlytics 2.x and Camlytis Cloud are a very simple and a very budget solution.
 You can even use cameras with broken perspective to detect vehicle speed, all you need to know is the distance between your lines (see the sample below).